 How to save my marriage from falling apart is frequently asked by men and women who do not want a divorce.
-At least one partner recognizes that the institution of marriage has always been considered a holy institution between a man and a woman who deeply love each other.
+At least one partner recognizes that marriage is a holy institution between a man and a woman who deeply love each other.
 Two people take a solemn vow of wedlock to testify of their commitment to each other before God, society, family, friends, and each other.
-Virtually every civilization and society has some form of marriage ritual.
-It’s the basic tenet that upholds a society and guarantees the woman and her children financial security.

 So if people who are madly in love with each other make the commitment to stay together to death do them part, why are so many couples getting divorced?